iasmiin/Blender-API/README.md

 This script moves all objects from one collection to another:
 ```
-# For two existing collections called Collection_1 and Collection_2:
+# For two existing collections named Collection_1 and Collection_2:
 coll_from = bpy.data.collections['Collection_1']
 coll_to = bpy.data.collections['Collection_2']